MarianneCrow5/marianne-aws-terraform-project/README.md

 - `/terraform` – all Terraform configuration files
 - `/screenshots` – proof of working pipeline
 - Documentation files in the root folder
+-
+## Screenshots
+All screenshots are included in the documentation files:
+- final project screenshots.docx
+- more screenshots of final project.docx
+- even more screenshots.docx